 Your responsibilities

 Employer responsibilities 9

-Union responsibilities 10
+Union responsibilities 9

 Plan funding 10

 Life events and your pension 10

-Retirement 10
+Retirement 11

 Calculating your pension 11

 Creating a financial plan for your future 15

 Early retirement 15

 Waiting to start your pension 15

-Termination from the plan 17
+No Longer Contributing to the Plan 17

 Disability 19

 Terminal illness 21

 Death before retirement 21

 Death after retirement 22

-Divorce or separation 23
+Divorce or separation 22

 Reciprocity 23

 How is the plan run?
-24
+23

-Plan investments 25
+Plan investments 24

-Plan expenses 25
+Plan expenses 24

 Good governance 25

 Other sources of retirement income 26

-Pension Example 28
+Pension Example 27

-WELCOME TO THE HEAT AND FROST LOCAL UNION 118 PENSION PLAN Your pension grows larger every hour you earn with an employer who is signatory to the collective agreement.
-The plan is designed to provide a pension for life to each plan member from age 60.
-Additionally, if a member qualifies, a monthly income is payable if he or she becomes permanently and totally disabled before age 60.
+Welcome to the Heat and Frost Local Union 118 Pension Plan The plan is designed to provide a pension for life to each plan member from age 60.
+Additionally, if a member qualifies, a monthly income is payable if a member becomes permanently and totally disabled before age 60.

 This plan started on April 1, 1969.
 The plan has never missed a pension payment and has never reduced pension payments.
 The plan covers members of the International Association of Heat and Frost Insulators and Allied Workers, Local Union 118 (the "union") who work for employers who have entered into a collective agreement that requires contributions to the plan.
 As a result, it is a collectively bargained multi-employer pension plan.
 The plan is also a target benefit pension plan.
 This means that you earn a monthly lifetime pension, rather than a contribution account.
-Another type of pension plan is a defined contribution pension plan, which gives each member their contributions with interest; it is up to those members to determine how to turn that account balance into sufficient lifetime retirement income.

-The amount of pension from a target benefit plan is based on a formula, but it may be increased or decreased depending on economic circumstances, since the contribution amount is set under bargaining and does not always increase when more funds are needed.
-While your plan just changed from defined benefit to target benefit on December 31, 2015, it operated much like a target benefit plan since it was created, as pensions were increased when assets were sufficient, and there was the possibility since 1969 that pensions could be reduced if assets were not high enough.
+The amount of pension from a target benefit plan is based on a formula, but the pension amount may be increased or decreased depending on economic circumstances.
 All money contributed to the plan is held in trust for the benefit of you and the other members.